Koenkk/zigbee2mqtt.io/docs/devices/WHD02.md

 ---
-title: "TuYa WHD02 control via MQTT"
+title: "Tuya WHD02 control via MQTT"
-description: "Integrate your TuYa WHD02 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Tuya WHD02 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2021-03-30T20:29:35Z
 pageClass: device-page
 ---